top of page

 • Identifying a set of options that will be aggregated into a report for the Mayor and Council President Jenkins to consider that addresses the perceived issues with the Charter

 The Working Group will provide recommendations to the Mayor and City Council by January.
+The recommendations could help inform any potential ballot measures to be run in November 2026.
+These would be developed through a separate legislative process.
 Any amendments to the charter must be approved by Oakland voters.

 Timeline

-December - Draft findings and recommendations presented to Mayor and Council President
+December/January - Draft findings and recommendations presented to Mayor and Council

 January - Report published and shared publicly

-Beyond January 2026 - City Council to move any potential ballot measures through the legislative process
+Beyond January 2026 - City Council to move any potential ballot measures through a public legislative process with additional opportunities for engagement

 Members of the Working Group